18F/foia-recommendations/research-synthesis-agencies.md

 identification verification (currently done with "wet signature," i.e. pen and paper) and document encryption (often done with encrypted files on CDs).
 - Of the agencies we spoke with, usually less than 5% of requests were for information that was already publicly available.
-- Some agencies primarily receive requests almost exclusively for personal files.
+- The type, volume, and complexity of requests that each agency tends to receive are often as variable as agency missions.
+In addition, some agencies primarily receive requests almost exclusively for personal files.